Academic Rules and Procedures

 - The department chairperson and/or the academic dean shall select the appropriate instructor for any tutorials.
-No student may take more than two courses as tutorials in his/her undergraduate program.
+No student may take more than two courses as tutorials during his/her undergraduate program.
 These credits shall not be taken in one semester.
 Non-graduating students should take at least nine other credits in regularly scheduled courses or at least one other regularly scheduled course during the summer.

 - Applied courses (labs and studios), and those being repeated, shall not be taken as tutorials.

-- Tutorials involve close and regular monitoring of the student’s progress; therefore, course requirements, and the grading standards, set in a regularly scheduled course should apply to a tutorial.
+- Tutorials involve close and regular monitoring of the student’s progress; therefore, course requirements and the grading standards set in a regularly scheduled course should apply to a tutorial.